bmson/bmson/README.md

 > [!CAUTION]
-> `Error: Critical Error: Operation failed due to an unexpected issue during the execution of the 'processData' function.
-Possible causes include invalid input data types, network request failures, insufficient permissions, or corrupted state in the application's context.
-Please check the input data, verify network connectivity, and ensure all necessary permissions are granted.
-Refer to the application logs for more detailed information.`
+> `Error: The operation failed due to a serious and unexpected issue in the 'processData' function.
+This could be caused by invalid input, network glitches, or perhaps just the universe conspiring against you.
+Maybe you forgot to sacrifice a byte to the code gods?
+Check your inputs, network, and possibly your life choices.
+`